Glock 19 For Concealed Carry

 The Glock 19 is not the best handgun on the face of the earth.
-But for many concealed carry enthusiasts, it's the firearm they won't leave the house without.
+But many concealed carry enthusiasts don't leave the house without it or it's trusty holster.
 Why?

 Essentially, the Glock 19 is one of the popular form factors for the concealed carry markets because it is affordable, reliable, and has all the right characteristics for an inside the waistband concealed carry holster.
 Let's go over the characteristics that make the Glock 19 ideal for concealed carry.